beemarsh/cpp_dsa/Bit Manipulation/README.md

 Bi-endianness is a feature supported by numerous computer architectures that feature switchable endianness in data fetches and stores or for instruction fetches.

 Other orderings are generically called middle-endian or mixed-endian.

+These two diagrams show how two computers using different endianness store a 32-bit (four byte) integer with the value of 0x0A0B0C0D.